Surface Preparation And The Risk You’re Not Addressing

 Independent Floor Testing & Inspection (IFTI) lists the top causes of flooring failure, and one is the application of flooring to a concrete subfloor with too much moisture.

 IFTI states that “The only solution to this issue is to invest in adequate concrete moisture testing before applying flooring to the substrate.
 This allows your team to understand the risks of moisture-related failures, and make a plan to navigate around them.”

 If you worry only about surface moisture, you’re missing the bigger picture.
 The moisture isn’t evenly distributed in unsealed concrete.
 Most of the moisture is held deep in the slab.
-It’s this deep moisture below the surface that slowly seeps upwards and gets trapped below your installation.
+This deep moisture below the surface slowly seeps upwards and gets trapped below your installation.
 If you only measure the moisture condition on the surface of the concrete, you miss all the moisture waiting underneath it.

 It’s not “One Size Fits All”